According to InsideView:

 - It is not 100% perfect.
 I did not start out as an expert blogger (and I am still not); nor am I a technical genius.
 Admittedly, I tend to get trapped in making sure that EVERYTHING is shiny.
 THAT includes images, formatting, fonts, font colors, size, and many details.
-Also, my two grammar checkers aren’t perfect either, and neither am I. In the back of my head, I still translate what I say in my language to English.
+Also, my two grammar checkers aren’t perfect either, and neither am I. I still translate what I say from my language to English in the back of my head.

 Business Blogging Benefits You’re Missing

-These are what companies that regularly publish blogs are reaping and what you aren’t if you are not posting articles.
+These are what companies that regularly publish blogs are reaping, and what you aren’t (reaping) if you are not producing blog articles.